deltaswapio/deltaswap/node/pkg/watchers/README.md

 ### Responsibilities of a watcher:

 1. Query the chain for the current block height
-2. Receive messages from the chain’s wormhole core contract and emit them as observations in the common.MessagePublication format
+2. Receive messages from the chain’s deltaswap core contract and emit them as observations in the common.MessagePublication format
 3. Handle re-observation requests

 ### Watcher data structure: